Random Forest Estimation of the Ordered Choice Model

 where $x^k$ is the $k$-th element of $X_i$ and $\beta_k$ is the corresponding coefficient, while $\lambda(\cdot)$ being the logistic pdf.

 Although such models are relatively easy to estimate, they impose strong parametric assumptions which hinder the flexibility of these models.
 Apart from the assumptions about the distribution of the error term, further functional form assumptions are being imposed.
-As is clear from \eqref{eq:ologit}, the coefficients $\beta$ are constant across the outcome classes which is often labelled as the parallel regression assumption (\cite{Williams2016}).
+As is clear from \eqref{eq:ologit}, the coefficients $\beta$ are constant across the outcome classes which is often labelled as the parallel regression assumption \parencite{Williams2016}.
 This inflexibility affects both the estimation of the choice probabilities as well as the estimation of marginal effects.
 For these reasons, generalizations of these models have been proposed in the literature in order to relax some of the assumptions.
-An example of such models is the generalized ordered logit model (\cite{McCullagh1989}), where the parallel regression assumption is abandoned.
-Hence, $M-1$ models are being estimated simultaneously and the coefficients are free to vary across all $M$ outcome classes. \textcite{Boes2006} provide an excellent overview of several other generalized parametric models.
+An example of such models is the generalized ordered logit model \parencite{McCullagh1989}, where the parallel regression assumption is abandoned. \textcite{Boes2006} provide an excellent overview of several other generalized parametric models.
 However, all of these models retain some of the distributional assumptions which limit their modelling flexibility.